Vluuks/AndroidPractice/Week2/Lab/README.md

 Of course, these getter and setter methods need to be created for the other properties as well.

-➡️ **Exercise 2.1:** *Inside `StudentTest.java`, add the getter and setter for the  `name` property to the class, following the syntax specified above.
+➡️ **Exercise 2.1:** *Inside `Student.java`, add the getter and setter for the  `name` property to the class, following the syntax specified above.
 Then, create the getters and setters for the other properties in the `Student` class as well.*

 {% next "Next: Getters and setters - part 2" %}
 ### Getters and setters - part 2